darklife/darkriscv/README.md

 possible use blockRAM-based caches and slow external memories.
 The problem with the blockRAM is that two clocks are required to readback the memory: one clock to register the address and another to register the data.
-External memories requires lots of clocks.
+External memories requires lots of clocks, but LUT based memories requires no extra delays and can be used as ROM or RAM without need of extra clock edges.

 My first solution was use two different clock edges: one edge for the *darkriscv* and another edge for the memory/bus interface.